 Pistachio (plus a tip)

 Anytime I make something with beets, I try to sneak in pistachios.
-The flavors work great together and I love the crunch they give this salad.
+The flavors work great together and I love the crunch they give this Beet and Orange Salad.

 Of course, the annoying thing about pistachios is shelling them.
 You can buy them pre-shelled, but you’ll pay for it.